BETK-Finland/.github/profile/README.md

 # BETK – Building Element Traceability & Knowledgeflow
-is a supply chain workgroup managed by the Finnish Association of Construction Product Industries and its member organisations
+is an Engineer-to-Order production strategy development supply chain workgroup managed by the Finnish Association of Construction Product Industries and its member organisations

 # Contributing to BETK
 Want to contribute to BETK? <br>